Simon Langton Grammar School for Boys: First and Second World Wars

-Around four hundred boys from the Boys' School served in the Great War and 98 were killed in action; an unusually high ratio given the national statistics.
+Around four hundred boys from the Boys' School served in the Great War and 98 were killed in action.
 The school's house system is in memory of those Langtonians who gave their lives on the Western and Eastern fronts and further afield.
 During World War I, the Simon Langton schools were used by the military.
 The "New Wing" of Simon Langton Boys was adopted by the South East Mounted Rifles, who transformed the playground into a parade ground, and the playing fields were put to use by the army.

 In the Second World War, the school was at first used as a reception centre for evacuees from London and the Medway towns; both staff and senior students helped to billet and feed the influx of children.
 The school was badly damaged in an air raid on the night of 1 June 1942 but continued on the Whitefriars site until it was relocated at its current site at Nackington in November 1959.

 Recent developments

-In 2006, Simon Scarrow took up the newly formed position of writer in residence at SLBS, a position he said he was "honoured to accept".
 In 2011, the school became one of the first school sites to utilise the kinetic energy from the students' walking over pressure pads in a corridor with Pavegen systems technology that converts the energy from footsteps into electricity.